-Fish, wildlife, and habitat protection and restoration efforts must continue to prioritize climate change adaptation and long-term ecosystem resilience under changing conditions, as well as look at opportunities to conserve and restore corridors to enable habitat migration.
-Intensifying climate stressors such as increasing air and water temperatures, extreme rain and drought, sea level rise, and ocean acidification must be incorporated into restoration project prioritization, design, implementation, and maintenance.
-Sea level rise coupled with hardened shorelines can drive coastal wetland deterioration and loss, so conservation of upland migration corridors will be necessary for mangrove and salt marsh to migrate.
-Increasing seasonal high water temperatures are driving growth of macroalgae and cyanobacteria that can have a negative impact on aquatic habitats-particularly seagrasses.
+Fish, wildlife, and habitat protection and restoration efforts must continue to prioritize adaptation and long-term ecosystem resilience under changing conditions, as well as look at opportunities to conserve and restore corridors to enable habitat migration.
+Increasing air and water temperatures, intensified rain and drought, increased saltwater levels, and ocean acidification must be incorporated into restoration project prioritization, design, implementation, and maintenance.

+Increasing saltwater levels coupled with hardened shorelines can drive coastal wetland deterioration and loss, so conservation of upland migration corridors will be necessary for mangrove and salt marsh to migrate.
+Increasing seasonal highwater temperatures are driving growth of macroalgae and cyanobacteria that can have a negative impact on aquatic habitatsparticularly seagrasses.
 Ocean acidification will impact the production and long-term viability of shellfish communities.
-Climate change could complicate seagrass restoration efforts, even with concurrent water clarity improvements due to warming temperatures, changing salinities, and other factors.
+Recurring severe weather events and changes in environmental conditions could complicate seagrass restoration efforts, even with concurrent water clarity improvements due to warming temperatures, changing salinities, and other factors.

 Invasive species are establishing new ranges and outcompeting natives, changing the species compositions and ecosystem services of key estuarine and watershed habitats (Osland et al. 2020).
 Strategies to sustain fisheries and wildlife populations through creating larger, connected, and healthy restored habitat areas are paramount in order to enhance their resiliency.

-Adaptation actions that will help reduce or mitigate these climate risks are discussed in greater detail in the Fish, Widlife & Habitat Protection Plan Actions and Activities.
-Specific examples include3:
+Adaptation actions that will help reduce or mitigate these risks are discussed in greater detail in the Fish, Widlife & Habitat Protection Plan Actions and Activities.
+Specific examples include:

-- The Habitat Restoration Needs Plan (HRN) (CHENP 2019b, 2020) provides analysis and recommendations on habitat restoration priorities to help implement the Fish, Wildlife, and Habitat Protection Action Plan and is informed by the Habitat Resiliency to Climate Change Project (HRCC) (CHNEP 2019c).
-The HRCC Project incorporates the projected effects of sea level rise on future habitat conditions to inform resiliency solutions, such as protection of proposed habitat migration corridors (Activity FW-1.3, Activity FW-2.1, Activity FW-2.3, and Activity FW-3.1). - CHNEP supports consideration and utilization of living shorelines in addition to or as an alternative to traditional seawalls.
+- The Habitat Restoration Needs Plan (HRN) (CHENP 2019b, 2020) provides analysis and recommendations on habitat restoration priorities to help implement the Fish, Wildlife, and Habitat Protection Action Plan and is informed by the Habitat Resiliency project (CHNEP 2019c).
+The Habitat Resiliency project incorporates the projected effects of sea level rise on future habitat conditions to inform resiliency solutions, such as protection of proposed habitat migration corridors (Activity FW-1.3, Activity FW-2.1, Activity FW-2.3, and Activity FW-3.1). - CHNEP supports consideration and utilization of living shorelines in addition to or as an alternative to traditional seawalls.
 Living shorelines promote natural wildlife habitat migration in response to sea level rise and resilience by buffering the effects of floods and storms (Activity FW-1.3).